robinsg/HMCpcm/README.md

 hmc_pcm.py         - Contains function used to access the REST APIs<BR>
 nchart.py          - Used to create charts for certain stats<BR>
 nextract_server.py - Extracts PCM stats for servers and LPARs<BR>
+get_ltmprefs.py    - Queries all server to determine if Long term and Aggregate stats are on/off<BR>
 set_ltmprefs.py    - Set Long Term and Aggregate stats on/off<BR>
 <BR>
 Install additional packages:
   $ pip3 install -r requirements.txt
 <BR>
+Both Windows and Linux require tar to compress the extracted data
 <BR>
 Use:<BR>
 set_ltmstats.py is used to set the stats on(true) or off(false) for all LPARs on all servers managed by an HMC.
 It is also possible to<BR>